gasparka/thesis/docs/3_synthesis.rst

 ..
 This chapter develops sequential synthesizable object-oriented (OOP) programming model for VHDL.
     The main motivation is to use it as an intermediate language for High-Level synthesis of hardware.

-.. todo:: Give links to examples, top levels etc, redo images (in0, out0), why int types?
+..
+Give links to examples, top levels etc, redo images (in0, out0), why int types?

 Structured programming in VHDL has been studied by Jiri Gaisler in :cite:`structvhdl_gaisler`.
 He showed that combinatory logic is easily described by functions with sequential statements